On LASSO for Predictive Regression: Technical Appendix

 For $l\in C^{*c}\cap\widehat{C}$, the true coefficients are 0.
-Now these variables appear as pure I(1) in (\ref{eq:full_eq_C1_3}), for which Theorem \ref{thm:ada_3type} gives variable selection consistency.
+Now these variables appear as non-cointegrating local unit root processes in (\ref{eq:full_eq_C1_3}), for which Theorem \ref{thm:ada_3type} gives variable selection consistency.
 We implement the post-selection Alasso in (\ref{eq:full_eq_C1_3}), or equivalently TAlasso as in (\ref{eq:alasso_twin}).
-Among the variables in $\tilde{x}_{i\cdot}$ TAlasso will eliminate $\left(x_{il}^{c}\right)_{l\in C^{*c}\cap\widehat{C}}$ wpa1 while the true active variables $x_{M^{*}}$ will be maintained.
-In the mean time, all variables in the first and second terms in (\ref{eq:full_eq_C1_3}) are active and Theorem \ref{thm:ada_3type}'s (\ref{eq:sel_C}) guarantees their maintenance wpa1.
-The asymptotic distribution naturally follows by applying Theorem \ref{thm:ada_3type}(a) to (\ref{eq:full_eq_C1_2}). \end{proof}
+Among the variables in $\tilde{X}$ TAlasso will eliminate $\left(X_{l}^{c}\right)_{l\in C^{*c}\cap\widehat{C}}$ wpa1 while the true active variables in $M^*$ will be maintained.
+In the mean time, all variables in the first and second terms in (\ref{eq:full_eq_C1_3}) are active and Theorem \ref{thm:ada_3type}'s (\ref{eq:sel_C}) guarantees their survival wpa1.
+The asymptotic distribution immediately follows by applying Theorem \ref{thm:ada_3type}(a) to (\ref{eq:full_eq_C1_2}). \end{proof}

 {}